Colias hecla

 The wingspan is 36–46 mm.
+In the female, the black band along the edges of the wings is cut through with numerous yellow "windows", and not solid, as in the male.
+The species was described from Greenland, where, besides it, other Colias are not found.

 The butterfly flies in June to August depending on the location.
 It is found in moist tundras.

 The larvae feed on Astragalus species, including Astragalus frigidus and Astragalus alpinus as well as Trifolium repens.
 They are also known to feed on Salix arctica where Astragalus are absent.